 Peter Vas is the author of “The Unending Past” from Confronting Devastation: Memoirs of Holocaust Survivors from Hungary.

 Leslie Vertes was born in Ajak, Hungary, in 1924; he immigrated to Canada with his family in 1957.
-In Montreal, Leslie has been actively involved in Holocaust education and has volunteered for various organizations.
+In Montreal, Leslie was actively involved in Holocaust education and volunteered for numerous organizations.
 In 2015, he received Quebec’s YMCA Peace Medal and the Governor General’s Caring Canadian Award in recognition of his volunteerism and contributions to the community.
-Leslie Vertes lives in Montreal.
+Leslie Vertes passed away in 2022.

 You can learn more about Leslie Vertes’s story by visiting Re:Collection